frank038/os_tkmonitor/README.md

 The tab CPU shows some infos about the cpu: usage, frequencies and temperature per physical core.

+The width and height of the level widgets per cpu core can be customized by changing some parameters in the beginning of the file os_tkmonitor.py.

 Please, whatch the pictures for a better explanation.

 ![My image](https://github.com/frank038/os_tkmonitor/blob/master/tab1a.png)